fwilliams/neural-splines/README.md

 ## System Requirements
 Neural Splines uses [FALKON](https://arxiv.org/abs/1705.10958), a state-of-the-art kernel ridge regression solver to fit surfaces on one or more GPUs.
 We thus require at least one GPU to run Neural Splines.
+We additionally require a working version of the CUDA compiler `nvcc`.
-We also recommend running this code on a machine with a lot of memory if you want to reconstruct large point clouds since Neural Splines stores an MxM preconditioner matrix in CPU memory (where M is the number of Nystrom samples).
+We recommend running this code on a machine with a lot of memory if you want to reconstruct large point clouds since Neural Splines stores an MxM preconditioner matrix in CPU memory (where M is the number of Nystrom samples).

 ## Installing Dependencies